gammapy/gammapy/docs/credit.rst

   (see `GH PR 68 <https://github.com/gammapy/gammapy/pull/68>`__
   for details which parts of Gammapy originate from PyFACT).

-For further information see the :ref:`Gammapy contributors page on Github` and the :ref:`Gammapy project summary on Open HUB`.
+For further information see the `Gammapy contributors page on Github`_ and the `Gammapy project summary on Open HUB`_.

 Note that because Gammapy started out as a fork of the `Astropy affiliated package template <https://github.com/astropy/package-template>`__,